Updated weekly · Independent reviews · 2026 edition

 Beginners benefit most from apps that minimise friction and decision-making.
 For weight loss and nutrition, Welling is our top beginner pick because AI photo and chat logging removes the learning curve.
 For running, Nike Run Club's guided runs are an excellent on-ramp.

-Weekly app reviews in your inbox
+Get weekly fitness app reviews in your inbox

 One email each Sunday with the latest rankings, app updates worth knowing about, and a hand-picked deal.
 No fluff.